 ...it's on its way so watch this space!

-Fitzbillies was founded in 1921 (or possibly 1922) by Ernest and Arthur Mason, using their ‘demob’ money from the First World War.
-Their initials are still visible in worn-out gold letters on the shop front.
-They were the sons of local baker ‘Ticker’ Mason, who had a shop further up Trumpington St, where the newsagents is now.
-He was a bread maker.
-They specialised in fancy cakes and of course, Chelsea Buns!
+Fitzbillies was founded in 1921 by Ernest and Arthur Mason, using their ‘demob’ money from the First World War.
+Their initials are still visible in worn-out gold letters on the original art nouveau shop front in Trumpington St. It started life as cake shop, with the bakery behind it, selling a wide range of fancy cakes and of course the famous Chelsea Buns.